 I love teaching Psychology and having recently retired I can use my wealth of experience as a teacher, sixth form tutor and examiner to provide that little extra help for students which can make all the difference to exam grades.

 I am happy to visit students in the East Devon / Exeter area.
-For those a little further away I can arrange to meet at a central location such as a library.
+For those a little further away I can arrange to meet at a central location.
 A combination of e-mail exchanges, online materials, and the occasional meeting works well in most cases.
 If you live too far away to meet up face to face then I can offer online tuition at a discounted rate, details below.

 Over 15 years experience of teaching Psychology at GCSE, AS & A level to students aged from 14 to 74, in school, college and adult education.
 With an excellent track record of enabling students to achieve A*s and A's, what I delight in most is confounding low predicted grades and helping struggling students realise that understanding what the examiners are looking for is not a mysterious dark art.

-Currently I teach Psychology for adults for the WEA (Workers Educational Association) and provide supply cover in local schools whilst studying to complete my Doctorate.
-I have been an examiner for Psychology at A level for several years and am currently a senior moderator for the Extended Project Qualification (EPQ) and part of the senior team for Citizenship A level and GCSE.
+Currently I teach Psychology and Politics with adults for the WEA (Workers Educational Association) and provide supply cover in some local schools whilst studying to complete my Doctorate.
+I have been an examiner for Psychology at A level for several years and am currently a senior moderator for the Extended Project Qualification (EPQ) and an examiner for A level politics.

 I like to find out what motivates my tutees which tends to involve asking lots of questions.
 A copy of a previous exam script or some practice questions can then give me an insight into their strengths and weaknesses.
 From this I will come up with a work schedule which will be based around exam style questions, some from previous papers, others constructed by me.
 Face to face sessions are inclusive of support materials and marking.
 I provide detailed feedback and an analysis of how to be more effective in learning and how to increase marks, a little guidance maybe all that is needed.